-Since we are interested in summarizing, that is, in describing the given marked nodes as succinctly as possible, we borrow ideas from Information Theory and employ the Minimum Description Length (MDL) principle (see Section ?? for background on MDL).
+Since we are interested in summarizing, that is, in describing the given marked nodes as succinctly as possible, we borrow ideas from Information Theory and employ the Minimum Description Length (MDL) principle.
+Before we present our objective function formulation, we provide brief background on MDL.